paucazou/fastek/specification.md

 Spaces around the tags:
 * No space is allowed inside the tag, including between the root and the letters.
+* A space between the tag and what follows it is mandatory.
+* No space is allowed just before closing tag.
 ### EOL tag
 Tag|Name|Example
 ---|-----|-------